NuclearQuads/nuclearquads.github.io/instructions/piosinstallation.md

 Use the following instructions to flash the SD card with <a href="https://www.raspberrypi.com/software/" target="_blank">Raspberry Pi imager</a>.

+Use [Imager v1.8.5](https://github.com/raspberrypi/rpi-imager/releases/tag/v1.8.5) because any newer doesn't allow upper-case in the username, and the rest of my installation scripts require the username to be "NuclearHazard".

 ## Select the OS

 If you never plan to plug in a monitor directly to the Pi, use the Lite version.